padrinobook/padrinobook/01-introduction.md

     $ padrino start

-(instead of writing `start` we can also use the alias `s`) and fire up your browser with the URL *http://localhost:3000*.
-Be happy you've made it and built your first Padrino app with no great effort.
+Instead of writing `start`, we can also use the alias `s`.
+Now, fire up your browser with the URL *http://localhost:3000* and see the `Hello World` Greeting being printed.

-### Wait
+Congratulations!
+You've built your first Padrino app.

+### Folder structure of a Padrino app

 Navigating through the various parts of a project is essential.
-Thus we will go through the basic file structure of the *hello-world* project:
+Thus we will go through the basic file structure of the *hello-world* project.
+The app consists of the following parts:

 {: lang="bash" }